dombrant/100-days-of-code/r1-log.md

 ### R1D44 (February 16th, 2018)
 Today I started playing with Babel.
 This is really exciting because I've read a lot about it, and getting off the ground wasn't too hard.
 Next up, I'll be integreating it into my Gulp build.

+### R1D45 (February 17th, 2018)
+Today I finished my test project for Babel using the gulp-babel plugin.
+I got some basic transpilation with preset-env.
+I also got a .babelrc.js file working too.
+Looking forward to using this in the future.